The test function conjecture for parahoric local models: Introduction

 The construction of $s(\pi)$ is reviewed in section \ref{Sat_trans_sec}, and the values of $q^{d_\mu/2}_{E_0}\tau^{\rm ss}_{\{\mu\}}$ are studied in section \ref{values_sec}.
 We remark that in the mixed characteristic case, $\tau^{\rm ss}_{\{\mu\}}$ lives in the center $\mathcal Z(G'(E'_0),\calG'(\mathcal O_{E'_0}))$ of the $\bar{\mathbb Q}_\ell$-valued Hecke algebra attached to {\em function field} analogues $(G', \calG', E'_0)$ of $(G_{E_0}, \calG_{\mathcal O_{E_0}}, E_0)$; we are implicitly identifying this with $\calZ(G(E_0), \calG(\calO_{E_0}))$ via Lemma \ref{hecke_identification}.
 The definition of the local models $M_{\{\mu\}}$ depends on certain auxiliary choices (cf.\,Remark \ref{BDrmk} and \ref{PZBDGrass_rmk}), but the function $\tau^{\rm ss}_{\{\mu\}}$ depends canonically only on the data $(G,\{\mu\},\calG)$.
 In mixed characteristic, this is related to \cite[Remark 3.2]{PZ13} and is not at all obvious, but it follows from our main theorem.

-\begin{rmk} The Main Theorem can also be proved for the mixed characteristic local models constructed by B.\,Levin \cite{Lev16}, where $G = {\rm Res}_{F'/F}G'$ for a tamely ramified $F'$-group $G'$ and a possibly wildly ramified extension $F'/F$.
-This will be done in future work \cite{HaRi}.
+\begin{rmk} The Main Theorem can also be proved for the mixed characteristic local models constructed by B.\,Levin \cite{Lev16}, where $G = {\rm Res}_{F'/F}G'$ for a tamely ramified $F'$-group $G'$ and a possibly wildly ramified extension $F'/F$, cf.~\cite{HaRi}.
+In particular, this settles the test function conjecture for all mixed characteristic local models and primes $p\geq 5$.
+The remaining cases are effectively reduced to four series of wildly ramified groups in residue characteristics $p=2,3$: ramified unitary, orthogonal and exceptional type $E_6$ groups if $p=2$, and the ramified ``triality'' if $p=3$.
+We hope that combining our techniques with the wildly ramified mixed characteristic local models constructed by Louren\c{c}o \cite{Lou} will yield the test function conjecture in these cases as well.
 In Conjecture 21.4.1 of \cite{SW}, Scholze predicts the existence of local models which are characterized using his theory of diamonds.
 We expect our results to apply to those local models as well. \end{rmk}